 If you can try just one dish in Haiti, we suggest making it this one.
 Tonmtonm ak sos Kalalou is one of Haitian cuisine’s most complex and delicious meals.
 And breadfruit is an interesting ingredient you may not otherwise get to try.

-Already salivating at the thought of all of this tasty Haitian food?
+Are you already salivating at the thought of all this tasty Haitian food?
 We don’t blame you.
 Haitian cuisine will impress, whether you tuck into fried pork with a spicy sauce or a soup with root vegetables and chicken.
 The diverse flavor base and creole cooking style make Haitian food some of the world’s most exciting.

 We hope you enjoy your Haitian dining experience.
 You’ll love the taste and flavors.
 Haitian cuisine is worth catching a flight and booking a holiday for, so if you are tempted to try Haitian food outside your home, we vote to do that.